-Soaking: Start by cleaning, rinsing, and soaking white peas in water for 4 – 5 hours or best overnight.
-I do not recommend cooking white peas without soaking.
+Soaking: Start by cleaning, rinsing, and soaking white peas in water for 4 – 5 hours or, best, overnight.
+I do not recommend cooking white peas without soaking them.

 Pressure Cook the peas with salt, asafoetida, cloves, and water till soft but not mushy.
 It usually takes 2 – 3 whistles over a low flame.

-dry spices – garam masala, chaat masala, cumin powder, and black pepper powder.
-Dry roast for 1 – 2 seconds or till the aroma of spices is released.
+Dry Roast – garam masala, chaat masala, cumin powder, and black pepper powder for 1 – 2 seconds or till the aroma of spices is released.

-Next, add tamarind pulp, sliced green chili, and ginger.
-Mix nicely and allow matar to simmer over low heat for 10 – 15 minutes to absorb the flavor of spices.
+Next, add tamarind pulp, sliced green chilli, and ginger.
+Mix nicely and allow matar to simmer over low heat for 10 – 15 minutes to absorb the flavour of spices.

 Garnish with chopped onion, tomato, and coriander leaves.
 Dilli Style Matar is ready to serve.

 Matar tastes best when eaten hot, with a nicely buttered kulcha.
 You can eat this white pea curry with paratha or pav as well.